Rick-Phoenix/protoschema/README.md

 let status_field = status!("status_field");
 ```

-## Complete example
+## Other examples

-Check out the [tests](https://github.com/Rick-Phoenix/protoschema/blob/main/protoschema/tests/test.rs) crate or the [`render_templates`](crate::packages::Package::render_templates) description for full usage example, with the proto output included.
+You can check out the [tests](https://github.com/Rick-Phoenix/protoschema/blob/main/protoschema/tests/test.rs) or the [`render_templates`](crate::packages::Package::render_templates) description for a full usage example, with the proto output included.

-## ✅ Integration with protocheck

-Integrating with protocheck is pretty straightforward, but you can also find an example in a dedicated [testing crate](https://github.com/Rick-Phoenix/protoschema/blob/main/tests/build.rs) in the protoschema repo.
-There is also a somewhat comprehensive example in the testing crate for [protocheck](https://github.com/Rick-Phoenix/protocheck/blob/main/tests/build.rs)
+There is also another comprehensive example in the [protocheck](https://github.com/Rick-Phoenix/protocheck/blob/main/tests/build.rs) repository, where I use `protoschema` to set up protobuf files for testing.